 Nitrogen (N) deficiency symptoms will appear on the lower leaves first and will be pale green to various degrees of yellowing.
 Keep in mind that there are other causes of these symptoms, such as low soil moisture conditions and/or normal senescence (dieback) of older leaves.

 Phosphorous (P) deficiency symptoms are more difficult to diagnose visually.
 P is a regular input, plus the P soil bank can buffer P needs, which makes P deficiencies rarer than other nutrient deficiencies.
 Deficiency symptoms in the field will generally consist of spindly plants in patches, purpling under severe deficiencies.

-Sulphur (S) deficiencies generally occur in patches and most commonly affects canola crops.
-Yellowing of the newest leaves and or cupping with reddening of the leaf margins are indicators of S deficiencies in canola.
+Sulphur (S) deficiencies generally occur in patches and most commonly affect canola crops.
+Yellowing of the newest leaves and/or cupping with reddening of the leaf margins are indicators of S deficiencies in canola.

 Nitrogen (N) deficiencies can be corrected by dribble banding (or split nozzles) liquid N fertilizer (with or without Agrotain) at the appropriate rate.
 For P, K and S, it becomes more of a rescue treatment.
 There are some P and K liquid products for foliar application at low rates that will provide some yield rescue.
 P and K are best banded at seeding time.
 S can be broadcast as ammonium sulphate on whole fields or in the patches.
 Treatments applied prior to bolting stage will give the best yield recovery.
 Moisture is needed for all post-emergent nutrient applications to effectively move most of the nutrients into the soil for root access.
 Foliar uptake of macronutrients is generally limited for field crops.